KhalidObaide/ChessGame/README.md

 You can start contirbuting in the project and practice skills.

 ## TODO:
-1. The Queen Movement
-2. King cannot move currently :smile: .
+1. King cannot move currently :smile: .
-3. The pawns are really important.
+2. The pawns are really important.
-4. Add the extra rules Like : en passant, casteling, checking, checkmating, promoting, stealmate, ...
+3. Add the extra rules Like : en passant, casteling, checking, checkmating, promoting, stealmate, ...
-5. Dragging the pieces in order to move instead of using the code.
+4. Dragging the pieces in order to move instead of using the code.

 ## Contirbute
 :relaxed: Fell free to contirbute to this project, and don't forget to send a pull request.\